Arthropod vectors of diseases.

 Gainesville: University Press of Florida, 2002.
 Octavo, black and white photographs, other illustrations.
 Organized by the host species of bird rather than by the disease agent, each chapter is preceded by an introduction discussing the population and survival status of the bird or group.
 Appropriate reviews and bibliographies are noted.....
 More

-Bangkok: Applied Scientific Research Corporation of Thailand, 1973.
+Sydney: Applied Scientific Research Corporation of Thailand, 1973.
 Quarto, some wear.
 More

 Tucson: University of Arizona Press, 1998.
 Octavo, illustrations, fine copy in dustwrapper.
 The authors summarises the information on cowbirds that has appeared since the publication of Friedmann's classic 1929 monograph on these birds.
 More

-Ottawa: Entomological Society of Canada, 1963.
+Toronto: Entomological Society of Canada, 1963.
 Octavo, Binder's cloth, inscribed by the author to Edgar Riek.
 The Canadian Entomologist, Supplement Number 30.
 More

 Harpenden: Brambleby Books, 2014.
 Octavo, laminated boards, colour photographs, illustrations, maps, graphs, tables.
 The African Queen is one of the world's commonest butterflies, principally in Africa and Asia.
 The book concerns its lifecycle and ecology, behaviour, genetics, host preferences, parasites and migration, and especially its phylogeny and evolution.
 This is.....
 More

-London: Baillière Tindall, 1982. seventh edition).
+Sydney: Baillière Tindall, 1982. seventh edition).
 Quarto, text illustrations, laminated boards.
 More

-London: The Imperial Institute of Entomology, 1937.
+Sydney: The Imperial Institute of Entomology, 1937.
 Octavo, uncoloured plates, text illustrations.
 Publisher's cloth, personal inscription from author, minor foxing, a good copy.
 More

-Jerusalem: Israel Program for Scientific Translations, [1969. reprint).
+Tel Aviv: Israel Program for Scientific Translations, [1969. reprint).
 Octavo, text illustrations, maps, dustwrapper.
 Translated from Russian.
 More

 Berkeley: University of California Press, 2008.
 Octavo, softcover.
 Provides information on 75 valid species of parasitic wasps.
 More